Justin Paperny: Early life and education

-Paperny attended the University of Southern California (USC), where he played for the USC Trojans baseball team and graduated in 1997 with a Bachelor of Arts in psychology.
+Paperny attended Montclair Prep in Van Nuys, California where he played on the baseball team with Brad Fullmer.
+He then attended the University of Southern California (USC), where he played for the USC Trojans baseball team and graduated in 1997 with a Bachelor of Arts in psychology.

+Finance career

 Paperny began his career in finance in 1997.
 He worked for firms including Merrill Lynch, Bear Stearns, and UBS Financial Services.

-Career and conviction

 In February 2007, Paperny pleaded guilty to one count of conspiracy to commit mail, wire, and securities fraud related to the GLT Venture Fund scheme operated by hedge fund manager Keith G. Gilabert.
 As part of his plea agreement, Paperny admitted to misleading investors about the fund's performance and receiving kickbacks.
 He agreed to cooperate with federal investigators.

 On February 25, 2008, U.S. District Judge Stephen V. Wilson sentenced Paperny to 18 months in federal prison and ordered him to pay $510,378 in restitution to victims.
 In a related civil case, the U.S. Securities and Exchange Commission alleged that Paperny earned $220,500 in commissions from the fraudulent scheme.
 He settled the charges without admitting or denying the SEC's allegations.

 Prison consulting career

-Following his release in 2009, Paperny co-founded White Collar Advice, a prison consulting firm in 2009.
+Following his release from federal prison in 2009, Paperny wrote a memoir entitled Lessons from Prison and began advising defendants in white-collar cases.
+White Collar Advice was founded in 2008.
 Paperny has provided consultation and media commentary on numerous high-profile federal cases and appeared with well-known media figures such as Dr. Phil.

-Paperny's past clients included actress Lori Loughlin, parents in the Vasity Blues college admissions scandal, and former cast member of The Real Housewives of Salt Lake City, Jen Shah.
+Paperny's past clients included actress Lori Loughlin, parents in the Varsity Blues college admissions scandal, and former cast member of The Real Housewives of Salt Lake City, Jen Shah.